bootcamp-s17/ice-cream-menu/instructions.md

     2. Whipped cream
     3. Sprinkles

+Examples of serving options:
+    1. Cone
+    2. Cup

 If you're feeling creative, you can make your own data set.
-If not, you can use the examples above.
+If not, you can use the examples above or the hint files.

 ## Application file structure